falcosecurity/driverkit/pkg/driverbuilder/builder/README.md

 To add a new supported distribution, you need to create a specific file implementing the `builder.Builder` interface.

-You can find the specific distribution files into the [pkg/driverbuilder/builder](/pkg/driverbuilder/builder) folder.

 Here's the [archlinux](archlinux.go) one for reference.

 Following this simple set of instructions should help you while you implement a new `builder.Builder`.